bevyengine/bevy-website/content/news/2022-11-05-bevy-0.9/index.md

 * **More Scene Improvements**: Nested scenes, implicit defaults, and inline assets.
 * **Bevy Editor**: We will start prototyping Bevy Editor experiences, starting with scene editor tooling.
 * **Stageless ECS**: Now that the [Stageless RFC](https://github.com/bevyengine/rfcs/pull/45) is merged, we can start implementing stageless scheduling!
 See the RFC for an outline of the improvements coming.
 This will be a game changer!

+We're also looking for experts in some key areas.
+Most of our current devs are focused on the efforts above, so if you have interest and experience in the following areas, we would love to hear from you!

+* **Animation**: Animation blending, procedural animation, and higher level animation systems.
+* **Audio**: We need more control over audio playback, especially when it comes to layering effects.

 ## Support Bevy